Artificial Intelligence

 The Bottom Line

-It’s critical that the United States remain a leading force in Artificial Intelligence (AI).
+It’s critical that the United States remain the dominant force in Artificial Intelligence (AI).

 This can be scary stuff, but the good news is that, if we are proactive, we can maintain control over how AI advances instead of being vulnerable to forces beyond our control.

-Another major threat is something called “model collapse,” which refers to the declining performance of GenAI models that are trained primarily on AI-generated content (i.e., synthetic content produced by other AI models) rather than legitimate human knowledge.
+Another threat is something called “model collapse,” which refers to the declining performance of GenAI models that are trained primarily on AI-generated content (i.e., synthetic content produced by other AI models) instead of legitimate human knowledge.
+These Al models begin to lose originality, accuracy, and effectiveness – ultimately polluting the training set of the next generation.

 AI consumes a massive amount of energy.
 Data centers often use more electricity than a million homes.